-Little did they know that before the boys and sex many loving souls planted seeds of blessings and favor.
+Little did they know that before the boys and sex, many loving souls planted seeds of blessings and favor.
 They prepared and equipped me with the tools I needed to dig myself out and climb my way up any circumstances I found myself in.
-My fate was up to me to create, and I was determined to not just be a teen mom turned welfare mom living in the projects that some saw fit for me.
-At 16 years old I was not even a “Who” my poor choices did not determine “What” my future would be.
+My fate was up to me to create, and I was determined not just to be a teen mom turned welfare mom living in the projects that some saw fit for me.
+At 16 years old, I was not even a “Who.”
+My poor choices did not determine “What” my future would be.
 I was simply on the road to life like the rest of the teenagers.
-I’m just so happy to jump on the bandwagon as many of us do.
-While riding, having a good ole time I fell off.
-No one noticed that I laid in the middle of the road bloody, bruised and broken not even the oncoming cars that rolled over me and knocked me back down when I attempted to get up.
-I was depressed lost and alone, then I realized I had to crawl, drag, roll do whatever I needed to do to survive.
-They wanted to see me down, but I had to figure out if I wanted the same and that’s when I got up.
+I’m just so happy to jump on the bandwagon, as many of us do.
+While riding, having a good ole time, I fell off.
+No one noticed that I laid in the middle of the road bloody, bruised, and broken, not even the oncoming cars that rolled over me and knocked me back down when I attempted to get up.
+I was depressed lost and alone, then I realized I had to crawl, drag, roll, do whatever I needed to do to survive.
+They wanted to see me down, but I had to figure out if I wanted the same, and that’s when I got up.

 I Get It From My Family

 My Daddy owned several beauty salons, and most of our quality time was spent at the shop.
-My Mama and Daddy separated when I was about four and for the most part, he was always working.
-On Friday’s my Mama would drop my little sister and me off to the shop to spend the weekend with him and to keep us busy he gave us little jobs.
-I was the receptionist’s assistant as soon as I was old enough to say “Welcome to Raisins and Have a nice day.”
-At six years old I worked as the “Towel and Broom Girl” I would stack towels by the shampoo bowl and sweep up hair as it fell from the heads of women getting a haircut.
+My Mama and Daddy separated when I was about four, and for the most part, he was always working.
+On Friday’s my Mama would drop my little sister and me off to the shop to spend the weekend with him, and to keep us busy, he gave us small jobs.
+I was the receptionist’s assistant as soon as I was old enough to say, “Welcome to Raisins and Have a nice day.”
+At six years old, I worked as the “Towel and Broom Girl” I would stack towels by the shampoo bowl and sweep up hair as it fell from women’s heads getting a haircut.
 I learned how to count by counting up the earrings for the day.
-I remember putting money up to my nose as if it was a bouquet of flowers.
-I used to think my Daddy rubbed money on him because he smelled just like it.
-It could have been that his pockets were always filled with a huge roll of money, the beauty industry was good to him.
-To this day the smell of money makes me think of my Daddy and makes me feel good.
+I remember putting money up to my nose as if it was a bouquet.
+I used to think my Daddy rubbed cash on him because he smelled just like it.
+His pockets were always filled with a huge roll of money; the beauty industry was good to him.
+To this day, the smell of money makes me think of my Daddy and makes me feel good.

 My Mama worked in the French Quarter as a cook but was known for hosting the best suppers and card parties, and she well-made wedding dresses, formal wear, and other garments.
-Today we call it a side hustle, and she hustled hard especially after she left my Daddy.
-We had it hard for a while, but she made her we are, had clothes on our backs and if it happened to be “wear homemade clothes to school” I would wait until she left for work to change.
+Today we call it a side hustle, and she hustled hard, especially after she left my Daddy.
+We had it hard for a while, but she made her we are, had clothes on our backs, and if it happened to be “wear homemade clothes to school” I would wait until she left for work to change.
 But She stayed busy; worked nights for the most part and would get her hustle on the weekends and in the daytime.
 My sister and I were her little assistants, but I never mastered the sewing concept.
-It was something with threading this and that, pressing on the presser foot and holding the fabric that gave me a problem, so no I do not know how to sew.
-Well, I know how to sew on my hand and I’m a pro at selecting patterns and fabric.
-I have an eye for fashion and I know the most important rule in fashion is wearing appropriate fitting undergarments.
+It was something with threading this and that, pressing on the presser foot and holding the fabric that gave me a problem, so no, I do not know how to sew.
+Well, I know how to sew on my hand, and I’m a pro at selecting patterns and fabric.
+I have an eye for fashion, and I know the most important rule in fashion is wearing appropriate fitting undergarments.

-So many people have contributed to my entrepreneurial spirit.
-I actually think it’s in our DNA as I think of it now, passed down for generations.
-As I mentioned my Mama sold supper plated and held card parties, once known as “Rent Parties.”
-A rent party is a social occasion where tenants hire a musician or band to play and pass the hat to raise money to pay their rent.
-Now you need to have knowledge of this thing known as Home Business and Louisiana’s Cottage food law (Act 542) before hosting Suppers or cooking and selling any from out of your home.
+So many people have contributed to my entrepreneurial spirit in and out my family, but having it run through my bloodline is awesome!
+I think it’s in our DNA as I think of it now, passed down for generations.
+As I mentioned, my Mama sold supper plated and held card parties, once known as “Rent Parties.”
+A rent party is a social occasion where tenants hire musicians or bands to play and pass the hat to raise money to pay their rent.
+You need to know this thing known as Home Business and Louisiana’s Cottage food law (Act 542) before hosting Suppers or cooking and selling any from out of your home.

 Basically, my Mama and many other New Orleans ran a restaurant that offered the Doordash delivery service before it was thought about.
 And my Mama ran her Side Hustle well.
 I can see her right now with her composition notebook lined with customer’s names and numbers, price list, a budget, timeline, family, and friend workers, yes she was doing it.
 As I think about it all, I can feel a sense of pride well up in my heart.